 Recently I switched to vinegar and a microfiber cloth.
 And I think it works just as well with a lot less effort.
 I shared my usual “recipe” for counter cleaner in this post.
 I get my regular Four Monks Cleaning Vinegar at Walmart Supercenters in the vinegar aisle.
 It’s worked for me so well thus far!

 Vinegar.
-If I wasn’t married already…. well, you’d still be in a big bottle on my washing machine.
+If I wasn’t married already…. well, you’d still be in a big bottle on my washing machine (I use vinegar as fabric softener too!).
 I’ve found so many great ways to use vinegar around the house!

 Ways to Start Cleaning with Vinegar

 - Use it to freshen your drain.
 If your drain is ever stinky — drizzle some vinegar over it and the flush it down with some super hot (I like to boil it in the microwave) water.
 Sha-boom!